42ghan/ft_containers/README.md

 - **Exception Safety** : strong guarantee for the constructors & non-throwing for the destructor

-- **UNDEFINED BEHAVIOUR** in case inappropriate arguments have been passed to `allocator_traits::construct` for the element constructions, or the range specified by [first,last) is not valid.
+- **UB** if inappropriate arguments have been passed to `allocator::construct` for the element constructions, or the range specified by [first,last) is not valid.

 - `explicit` specifier specifies that the constructors followed by the keyword cannot be used for implicit conversions and copy-initialization.